Prince Eitel Friedrich of Prussia: Later life

+Eitel and his wife Duchess Sophia Charlotte of Oldenburg had no children and were divorced in October 1926.
+Eitel had begun divorce proceedings in March 1919, alleging infidelities before the war.
+The final judgement of the court found Eitel to be the more guilty party.

 Titles

 From 1907 to 1926, he was Master of the Knights (Herrenmeister) of the Order of St. John (Johanniterorden).
 He received the Pour le Mérite order in 1915.
 His body is buried at the Antique Temple in Sanssouci Park, Potsdam.